Networks

 NG Firewall

-• Version 16.1 or newer
+• Version 16.1 or newer.

-• IPsec and OpenVPN must be disabled or uninstalled
+• IPsec and OpenVPN must be disabled or uninstalled.

-• NG Firewall Complete or Trial License
+• NG Firewall Complete or Trial License.

 Setting up the Software-defined Network

-Once your Software-defined Network is set up with at least two appliances, you can configure the Software-defined Network.
+After your Software-defined Network is set up with at least two appliances, you can configure the Software-defined Network.

 1. From the Networks list, select your network.